 For the Humans

-- True Seclusion: If you want to avoid other people and rowdy dogs, this reserve is as quiet as it gets.
+- Seclusion: If you want to avoid other people and rowdy dogs, this reserve is as quiet as it gets.

 The Final Verdict